MN GOP Party Leaders To Have Emergency Meeting Following Federal Sex Trafficking Charges Against Republican Operative And Donor

 MINNESOTA (WCCO) – The executive committee of the Minnesota GOP will have an emergency meeting Friday night in wake of the allegations that a Republican donor “deeply involved” in party politics illegally trafficked minors for sex.

 The U.S. Attorney’s Office for the District of Minnesota said Anton Lazzaro, 30, has been arrested and indicted on federal sex trafficking charges for allegedly recruiting six minor victims to engage in commercial sex acts.
-Lazzaro’s attorney said his client is being falsely accused.READ MORE: Hy-Vee Offers Third Vaccine Doses To Immunocompromised Individuals
+Lazzaro’s attorney said his client is being falsely accused.READ MORE: 1 Seriously Injured In Hutchinson Hwy 7 Crash

 Since the court documents were made public Thursday, Lazzaro’s ties to the party and Republicans in elected office have sparked questions and prompted politicians on both sides of the aisle to condemn the allegations.